drieslab/drieslab/_pages/home.md

 permalink: /
 ---

 We are a young and dynamic research group at BUMC in the department of [Hematology](http://www.bumc.bu.edu/hematology/) and [Computational Biomedicine](https://www.bumc.bu.edu/compbiomed/).
 Our primary goal is to understand the transcriptional principles of cellular plasticity in multicellular tissues in both health and disease.
 Using the latest advances in spatial and functional (single-cell) genomics, imaging and 3D tissue modeling we work at the interface of cancer biology, epigenetics and transcription.
-We apply computational and statistical methods to our obtained data to understand - and intervene in - processes such as tumor formation and treatment resistance.
+We apply computational and statistical methods to our obtained data to understand - and intervene in - processes such as tumor formation and treatment resistance (see [Research](research).

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >